Nova music festival massacre: Investigations by foreign authorities

 Within three days of the October 7 attack, the German Public Prosecutor General announced an investigation into the kidnapping and murder of German victims of the attack, which included some victims from the Nova Music Festival.
 Over two dozen of the 251 hostages taken into Gaza on October 7, 2023 were either dual Israeli-German citizens or were eligible to receive a German citizenship if they were descendants of German citizens (applications were fast-tracked for eligible applicants who were victims of the attack).
 Dual Israeli-German citizens who were kidnapped and/or murdered at the Nova Music Festival included Shani Louk, Rom Braslavski, and Alon Ohel.

 Palestinian statements

 Hamas initially denied the occurrence of the massacre and the killing of civilians.
-It later claimed that forces under Hamas never targeted civilians but that the massacre may have been carried out by independent groups of Gazan civilians after Hamas had defeated the Israeli forces in the region.
+In an interview on October 10, Mousa Abu Marzook of the Hamas political wing claimed the group's fighters may have mistaken the festival attendees for off-duty IDF soldiers.
+Hamas later claimed that its forces never targeted civilians but that the massacre may have been carried out by independent groups of Gazan civilians after Hamas had defeated the Israeli forces in the region.

 On 19 November, the Palestinian Authority (PA) denied that Hamas conducted the massacre in a statement sent to foreign ministries worldwide and to the United Nations.
 The PA stated that Israeli helicopters bombed civilians after the Hannibal Directive was activated, though the directive is claimed by Israel to have been canceled in 2016.
 The U.S. National Security Council spokesman says that the PA later said this was not its official position.